albar965/littlenavmap-manual/en/APPROACHES.md

 ### Related Navaids

 Most fixes have a related or recommended navaid.
 This can be a VOR, NDB, ILS or a waypoint.
 The related navaid comes with radial and distance values that can be used to locate waypoints when flying without GPS.

+### Missed Approaches

+Missed approach legs are activated once the simulator aircraft passes the last point of an approach.
+The display of remaining flight plan distance will switch to display of remaining distance to last missed approach leg.
+No legs are activated if missed approaches are not shown.

+### Exiting a Hold

+_Little Navmap_ will detect when a hold is exited and advance the active leg to the next one if one of the two conditions is met:

+1. **If the next leg continues after the hold fix:** When approaching the hold fix after one circuit continue straight on.
+The next leg will be activated after half a nautical mile up to one nautical mile.

+1. **If the next leg starts before the hold fix:** Exit the hold right at its fix.
+Exit right turn holds to the left and vice versa.
+Proceed to the fix of the next leg which will be activated.

+### Leg Highlights on the Map

+Up to three points will be highlighted when clicking on a procedure leg:
+* A small blue circle shows the beginning of the leg.
+* The beginning of the leg is shown by a large blue circle.
+* A thin circle shows the location of the recommended or related fix if available.

+### Context menu

+#### `Expand All`

+Expands the tree to show all transitions and approach legs.

+#### `Collapse All`

+Collapses the tree to show only approaches.

+#### `Clear Selection`

+Clears all selected procedures.
+This will hide the procedures on the map and will also disconnect the flight plan from the initial fix if it was connected.
+The previously hidden flight plan legs will be shown again.

+#### `Show and Activate Legs`

+Switches from the tree view to a table view showing all legs of the selected procedure.
+This view allows highlighting of the currently flown procedure leg.

+#### `Attach Initial Fix to Flight Plan`

+Adds the initial fix of the currently selected procedure to the flight plan.
+This will hide all flight plan legs after the initial fix and will also allow to follow and activate all procedure legs.
+Remove this change with `Flight Plan Undo`

+#### `Show on Map`

+Shows the selected procedure on the map.

+#### `Show Procedures`

+Show or hide procedures on the map.
+The flight plan is not affected by this.

+#### `Show Missed Approaches`

+Show or hide missed approaches on the map.
+Missed approach legs will only be activated (magenta line) if they are shown.